Attosecond-level synchronisation of chip-integrated oscillators

+After rejecting the pump line with an FBG, we obtain $\sim 2$~mW of total optical power.
+This signal is amplified with a second EDFA to 200~mW and passed through a tunable fiber-coupled bandpass filter (implemented using a commercial waveshaper), which can either transmit the entire spectrum or select individual comb lines with $\sim 25$~GHz bandwidth.
+The filtered signal is detected on a low-noise photodiode and analysed using an electrical spectrum analyser (ESA).

-First, we characterise the microcombs in the free-running regime (injection laser off), where both microcombs operate with a repetition rate difference of $\Delta f_\mathrm{rep} \approx 5$~MHz.
+Initially, we characterise the microcombs in the free-running regime (injection laser off), where both microcombs operate with a repetition rate difference of $\Delta f_\mathrm{rep} \approx 5$~MHz.
 Their combined optical spectra are shown in \reffig{fig:sync}{b} (top panel).
 We sequentially center the bandpass filter on each pair of microcomb lines with $\mu \in [-4, 4]$ and measure with the ESA the single-sideband (SSB) phase noise $S_{\mu}^\mathrm{rel}(f)$ of the corresponding beatnote.
 The results, shown in \reffig{fig:sync}{c}, indicate that the relative phase noise between comb lines increases with $|\mu|$, with the lowest noise observed at the $\pm 1$ sidebands (for better visibility we only show the traces for $\mu=1..4$).
+In this measurement, we are only interested in the relative phase noise between the comb lines; the beatnote carrier frequency does not enter our considerations.
 From these measurements, we extract the phase noise at a fixed offset (10~kHz) and plot it as a function of line number $\mu$, revealing an almost ideal parabolic dependence on the mode number $\mu$ (see \reffig{fig:sync}{d}).
 This is consistent with the elastic tape model, where both combs are independently `breathing' around their common spectral fix point with $S_\mathrm{rep}(f)$.
-The fix point is here close to the pump laser at $\mu=0$ and additional relative fix point noise $S_\mathrm{fix}^\mathrm{rel}(f)$ that would manifest as a vertical offset of the parabola is negligible.
+The fix point is here close to the pump laser at $\mu=0$ and additional relative fix point noise $S_\mathrm{fix}^\mathrm{rel}(f)$ that would manifest as a vertical offset of the parabola is negligible (see Supplementary Information (SI), Sec.~1, Fig.~S1).